-Pentagon on lockdown after reports of shooting outside the building
+Multiple injuries reported in shooting on Pentagon doorstep

-The Pentagon was on lockdown Tuesday after reports of gunfire near the building’s Metro stop.
-A Pentagon announcement said the lockdown order was due to “police activity.”
+The Pentagon went on lockdown for several hours Tuesday morning after an exchange of gunfire and several apparent casualties near the building’s Metro stop.

+The Arlington County Fire Department confirmed it was treating “multiple patients” from the incident and the Associated Press was reporting that at least one of those wounded was a police officer.

 “We are asking the public to please avoid the area,” the Pentagon Force Protection Agency said in a Twitter message, saying the incident occurred at the Pentagon Transit Center.